George Bermann

-George Bermann is an American lawyer and scholar of international law.
+George Bermann (born 1945) is an American legal scholar who is an authority on international law.
 He is the Walter Gelhorn Professor of Law, the Jean Monnet Professor of European Union Law, the Director of the Center for International Commercial and Investment Arbitration Law, and the Co-Director of the European Legal Studies Center at Columbia Law School, as well as a permanent faculty member of the Institut d'Études Politiques (Sciences Po) in Paris, France, and the Collège d'Europe in Bruges, Belgium.
 Previously, he held the Tocqueville-Fulbright Distinguished Professorship at the University of Paris I (Panthéon-Sorbonne).

 Education and family

-George Bermann earned his B.A. summa cum laude from Yale College in 1967, studied at the University of Sussex on a Marshall Scholarship from 1967 to 1968, and received his J.D. from Yale Law School in 1971, where he was an editor of the Yale Law Journal.
+George Bermann earned his B.A. summa cum laude from Yale College in 1967.
+He studied at the University of Sussex on a Marshall Scholarship from 1967 to 1968, and received his J.D. from Yale Law School in 1971, where he was an editor of the Yale Law Journal.
 Bermann earned his LL.M. from Columbia Law School.
 After working at Davis Polk & Wardwell for four years, he joined Columbia Law School's faculty in 1975.
 He is married to Sandra Bermann, the Cotsen Professor of the Humanities at Princeton University.

-Bermann is married to Sandra Bermann.